tuhrig/functional-interpreter/ThoFu Interpreter/src/de/tuhrig/thofu/gui/README.md

 	Class.class		access a class						(java.lang.Math.class)
 	Class.method	calls a class method				(java.lang.Math.round aNumber) Class.field$	calls a class field					(java.lang.Math.PI$)

+* Some of these operations can not only be used for numbers, but also for strings (e.g. (+ "a" "b")).
+If the method is not available for the given type, an exception will be thrown.

 # The Java API